SPIX23/shaiya-solutions/ep5/item mall/readme.md

 **contents**

-* sql query that creates a login with the minimal database permissions required
+* sql query that creates a login with the minimal database permissions the dll requires

 * ps_game reported not to have random disconnects